resucutie/vz-unofficial-docs/modules/util/Array.md

 #### `isArray(input)`

 Checks if the input is an array.
-But instead of outputting an error like what happened in [assertArray](#AssertArrayHyperlink), it returns `true` if input is an array and returns `false` if not
+It returns `true` if input is an array and returns `false` if not

 Examples: